 North Miami’s Sleep Apnea Specialist, Dr. Yazji offers an alternative – using oral appliance therapy!
 Our oral appliances are superior to over-the-counter devices because they are fabricated to fit your mouth perfectly and provide much greater comfort.
 Oral appliance therapy, when used under the supervision of an experienced dentist, is highly effective in the treatment of snoring and obstructive sleep apnea.
 Obstructive Sleep Apnea Solutions in North Miami!

-Sleep Apnea and Bruxism in Parkland – Obstructive sleep apnea is a dangerous disorder, and if you have been diagnosed with it, it is nothing to take lightly.
+OAT Treatment for Sleep Apnea – Obstructive sleep apnea is a dangerous disorder, and if you have been diagnosed with it, it is nothing to take lightly.
 Sleep apnea is caused by loose skin at the back of the throat that covers up your airway when you lie down and go to sleep.
 You stop breathing when this happens, and in some cases, it happens hundreds of times every night.
 You may also have been diagnosed with bruxism, or teeth grinding.
 This is a condition that goes hand in hand with sleep apnea, and it can be very painful.

 Sleep apnea is a serious, life-threatening condition, and it causes your whole health to fail because your organs are not getting enough oxygen at night.
 You probably feel very tired all the time, which can also be dangerous, especially if you drive a car or even operate any kind of machinery at work or at home.